POLISS research theme

 Research novelty: A new experience in implementing Smart Specialization by selecting the less developed regions of Europe, offering a method for prioritizing, and assessing the ex-ante and ex-post economic impacts.
 Future research could be proposed by the stakeholders/researchers to present findings that may differ in these regions.
 The utilization of GMR-Europe can also be an attraction for the region.

-A Critical Review of Open Innovation in SMEs: Implementation, Success Factors and Challenges by Eristian Wibisono
+A Critical Review of Open Innovation in SMEs: Implementation, Success Factors and Challenges, Eristian Wibisono (STI Policy and Management Journal, Dec 2021)

 This literature review explores the Open Innovation of SME companies, their application, success factors, impact, and challenges.
 The theoretical framework is built starting from the definition, a critical pillar, and Open Innovation in SME companies.
 The main factor in the Open Innovation process stage is finding innovative ideas and establishing network access with the external environment.
 Balanced, systematic, and thorough collaboration is the key to this process.
 Although European scholars have done it quite a lot, the study of literature on Open Innovation in SMEs still could continue to be developed.
 Several research results were found in studies conducted in developing countries such as China, Taiwan, and Korea, distinguishing them from similar studies in Europe.